rectech-holdings/umbrella-corp-boilerplate/readme.md

 _Option 1:_ Use one of the dev alises, like `devacspa`

-_Option 2:_ Do `pnpm turbo run dev --filter ac-spa...` to run the dev scripts for ac-spa and all it's dependencies
+_Option 2:_ Do the manual equivalent of the above with: `pnpm turbo run dev --filter ac-spa...` to run the dev scripts for ac-spa and all it's dependencies

 # Deployment